Octavius-Dante/Tetra-Proxima/JS_CONCEPTS/Readme.md

 });

 ////////////////////////////////////////////////////////////////////
-// sample code block understanding
+// sample code block for understanding

 return new Promise((resolve, reject) => {
    if(somethingSuccesfulHappend) {